 Consider picking up a book or watching a movie about an exceptional man whose life and work is still making an impact on the world today.
 The Black American Experience tells the story of Dr. Daniel Hale Williams, the second man in history (and the first black man) to perform a successful open-heart surgery.
 The Imitation Game is a moving and dramatic portrait of Alan Turing, the man who invented modern computing and helped end World War Two.
 Which influential men would you like to learn more about?

 Check in with the men in your life

 Building positive relationships with men is a lofty goal, but it does have humble beginnings.
 Check in with your male family members and friends, and see how they’re doing.
 If we’re happy at home, that’s half the battle.

 It’s a day to celebrate all men

 The common line that “every day is International Men’s Day” may bear some truth, but the fact is, that not all men are celebrated to the same degree.
-When we celebrate men on any other day, we're usually celebrating presidents and athletes—people who fit the mold of a "classic man."
-But International Men’s Day reminds us that there are lots of different kinds of men in the world, and they all deserve a voice.
+International Men’s Day reminds us that there are lots of different kinds of men in the world, and they all deserve a voice.

 It’s a day for helping people

-Men face a lot of pressure in society—for example, they're forced to be providers, and to refrain from asking for help or sharing their feelings.
-International Men’s Day is all about addressing these problems and many others.
+Men face a lot of pressure in society—for example, they're expected to be providers, and to refrain from asking for help or sharing their feelings.
+International Men’s Day is all about addressing these problems and redefining masculinity.

 It’s All About Gender Equality